 b.
 Each board must consist of members in the membership categories provided in a statute, rule, or the article specific to that profession or occupation.
 Examples of membership categories include members of the regulated profession or occupation, judicial officers, public members, and other professionals.

 c.
-To the extent possible, each board’s members should reflect the state’s geographic, ethnic racial, and gender diversity.
+To the extent practicable, board membership should be inclusive to allow boards to benefit from a diversity of opinions and experiences.

 d.
 Members of the regulated profession or occupation must not be in the majority of a board under this chapter.